Corporate Governance Guidelines

 - Review with the independent directors annually the duties and responsibilities of the independent directors and the Lead Independent Director.

-Classified Board of Directors: The Company's Board of Directors has been classified into three classes for several decades.
+Classified Board of Directors: The Company's Board of Directors has been classified into three classes for all of the decades of Old Republic’s existence as a publicly held insurance holding company.
 Excepting the possibility of uneven distribution among the classes, one-third of the Board is therefore elected annually.
 This organizational structure is intended to promote continuity and stability of strategy and management for the best long-term interests of investors in the Corporation's securities, insurance policyholders, and other stakeholders.

 The Executive Committee has oversight duties pertaining to such matters as general corporate finance and capital management, investment and dividend policies, operating strategy and enterprise risk management, and succession planning.
-The Committee is also empowered to exercise the Board's authority in certain regards between scheduled meetings.
-The Committee is currently made up of five independent directors and the Chairman and CEO.
+The Committee is currently made up of five independent directors, the Chairman and the CEO.

-Size of Board of Directors: As of March 2019, the Board is composed of fourteen persons of whom twelve qualify as independent.
-Over the longer term, the Company believes that the Board will have between nine and eleven members.
+Size of Board of Directors: As of October 2019, the Board is composed of fifteen persons of whom twelve qualify as independent.
+Over the longer term, the Company believes that the Board should have between nine and eleven members.

 Serving on Other Boards and Job Changes: Directors shall not serve on the boards of more than two other public companies.
 A director must notify the chairman of the Governance and Nominating Committee prior to (A) accepting any invitation to serve on the board of another business enterprise or with any other board or advisory group that is expected to require significant commitments of time, or (B) changing his or her primary employment.
 In each case, the Governance and Nominating Committee shall evaluate such changes to confirm the absence of any actual or potential conflict of interest.
 Each director agrees to tender his or her resignation in the event that such a conflict is identified by the Governance and Nominating Committee.
 The Board of Directors will consider whether to accept or reject such resignation or whether other action should be taken.